 Mrs. Norwood is one of the "Campus Favorites" in the 1927 Oak Leaves.
 Here she stands on the balcony, probably near the fourth floor infirmary in Faircloth where she literally watched over the students and enforced Dr. Dixon-Carroll's rules regarding proper seasonal clothing.

 The students had dedicated the 1921 Oak Leaves to Mrs. Norwood "as a measure of our love and gratitude."
-They repeated the gesture in 1932, they year that she retired after 30 years.
+They repeated the gesture in 1932, when she retired after 30 years.
 Two years earlier Mary Tillery, of the art department, painted her portrait, which was then hung in the faculty lounge - and near Faircloth, where she spent so many years, a cedar tree - the "Octavia tree" was planted in her honor.